Mumbai: Media

 Bollywood, the Hindi film industry based in Mumbai, produces around 150–200 films every year.
 The name Bollywood is a blend of Bombay and Hollywood.
 The 2000s saw a growth in Bollywood's popularity overseas.
 This led filmmaking to new heights in terms of quality, cinematography and innovative story lines as well as technical advances such as special effects and animation.
 Studios in Goregaon, including Film City, are the location for most movie sets.
-The city also hosts the Marathi film industry which has seen increased popularity in recent years, and TV production companies.
-Mumbai is a hub of Indian film making.
-Several other Indian language films such as Bengali, Bhojpuri, Gujarati, Malayalam, Tamil, Kannada, Telugu and Urdu are also occasionally shot in Mumbai.
-Slumdog Millionaire, an English language British film, was shot entirely in Mumbai and has garnered 8 Oscar awards.

 The Times of Indias first office is opposite the Chhatrapati Shivaji Terminus where it was founded.

 Mumbai has numerous newspaper publications, television and radio stations.
-Marathi dailies enjoy the maximum readership share in the city and the top Marathi language newspapers are Maharashtra Times, Navakaal, Lokmat, Loksatta, Mumbai Chaufer, Saamana and Sakaal.
-Popular Marathi language magazines are Saptahik Sakaal, Grihashobhika, Lokrajya, Lokprabha and Chitralekha.
-Popular English language newspapers published and sold in Mumbai include The Times of India, Mid-day, Hindustan Times, DNA India and The Indian Express.
-Newspapers are also printed in other Indian languages.
-Mumbai is home to Asia's oldest newspaper, Bombay Samachar, which has been published in Gujarati since 1822.
-Bombay Durpan, the first Marathi newspaper, was started by Balshastri Jambhekar in 1832.
+Marathi dailies enjoy the maximum readership share in the city and the top Marathi-language newspapers are Maharashtra Times, Navakaal, Lokmat, Loksatta, Mumbai Chaufer, Saamana and Sakaal.
+English-language newspapers published in Mumbai include The Times of India, Hindustan Times, and The Indian Express.
+Asia's oldest newspaper, Bombay Samachar, has been published in Gujarati since 1822.
+Bombay Durpan, the first Marathi newspaper, was founded by Balshastri Jambhekar in 1832.